qsnake/gpaw/doc/install/BGP/building_with_gcc_on_surveyor.rst

   /bgsys/drivers/ppcfloor/gnu-linux/bin/python setup.py build_ext --ignore-numpy --customize=customize_surveyor_gcc.py 2>&1 | tee build_ext.log

-If an optimized version of NumPy is in your $PYTHONPATH you may need to use "--ignore-numpy".
+If an optimized version of NumPy is in your $PYTHONPATH you may need append  "--ignore-numpy".

 Additional BG/P specific hacks
 ===============================